 \subsubsection{Gas Density Plots}

-In this section, we show five snapshots of the projected gas density at different timesteps of isolated galaxy simulations.
+In Figs. \ref{fig:gas0}-\ref{fig:gas250}, we show five snapshots of the projected gas density at different timesteps of isolated galaxy simulations.
 At each timestep we compare a simulation without any feedback, a core-collapse-only feedback scenario, as well as dark baryonic feedback simulations for $10^7$ GeV dark matter and $\sigma_{nX}$ as indicated.